-The following data is also required:
+The following data is also required depanding on the connection:

 - PPTP PPTP server, username and password, - PPPoE interface (Ethernet), username and password.
 If you set the interface to Any

 - Kerio Control will automatically select the appropriate interface which will be used for conenction.